 You can find your state's statutes online, at a law library, or possibly even at your local public library.

 Keep in mind that federal law also imposes some requirements on mortgage lenders and servicers in the foreclosure process.

-To learn more, see Nolo's New Foreclosure Laws & Settlements topic area.)
+If you aren't able to find your state's foreclosure statutes by using the method described above, try an online search for your state's name and "foreclosure statute."
 But beware of this method of searching.
-Quite possibly, you will turn up only one statute at a time.
-Bankruptcy and foreclosure statutes come in swarms, and you need to be able to see the entire array (called the statutory scheme) to fully understand what you are looking at.
-For example, if you are looking for statutes dealing with notice before the foreclosure sale or the right of redemption, you may find only one of the relevant statutes and not be aware of the others.
+Quite possibly, you'll turn up only one statute at a time.
+Bankruptcy and foreclosure statutes come in swarms, and you need to be able to see the entire array—called the statutory scheme—to fully understand what you're looking at.
+For example, if you're looking for statutes dealing with notice before the foreclosure sale or the right of redemption, you might find only one of the relevant statutes and not be aware of the others.

-Statutes also aren't organized very well.
-One relevant statute might be found in one section of the law, while a closely related one will appear elsewhere.
+Foreclosure statutes can be difficult to read.
+Especially in Eastern states, foreclosure statutes come from English law adopted in the 18th century.
+The language is very different from modern English and can be hard to understand.
+Also, statutes often aren't organized very well.
+One relevant statute might be found in one section of the statutes, while a closely related one will appear elsewhere.
 For example, some foreclosure laws can be found in sections dealing with court procedure, while other foreclosure laws are in sections dealing with real estate.
-You may have to look in several different parts of your state's statute to find all of the statutes related to foreclosure.
+You might have to look in several different parts of your state's statutes to find all of the laws related to foreclosure.

 If you need help finding or interpreting the foreclosure laws for your state, talk to a foreclosure attorney.
 An attorney can also advise you about any potential defenses you might have to a foreclosure and tell you about various foreclosure avoidance options that could be available to you.
 A HUD-approved housing counselor is another good resource for information about different alternatives to foreclosure.